I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Weather in San Miguel de Allende

-A light jacket and some long sleeve shirts are all you will ever need to weather the cold nights in San Miguel de Allende.
+A light jacket and some long-sleeved shirts are all you will ever need to weather the fall and winter cold nights in San Miguel de Allende.

 That’s because most of the year, the temperature ranges between 85 degrees and 50 degrees.
 It rarely ever freezes.

-July, August, and September are the rainiest months, and it brings with them a pleasant coolness to the air in the evenings.
-San Miguel is also known for having some beautiful sunsets highlighting the hills that surround it.
+July, August, and September are the rainiest months, and they bring a pleasant coolness to the hot air in the evenings.
+San Miguel is also known for beautiful sunsets that highlight the hills surrounding it.

 Living in San Miguel de Allende